otrtool/otrtool/index.md

 Reporting Bugs
 --------------

 For bug reports please run otrtool with the "-v"-option.
-Note that the output contains personal data like your email/password, and/or hashes of thiese.
+Note that the output contains personal data like your email/password, and/or hashes of them.

 History
 -------

 In April, 2010, eddy14 reverse-engineered the otrkey-file-format and OTRs Client-Server-protocol.
-[He described his work in a german blog post.](http://41yd.de/blog/2010/04/18/otrkey-breaker/) He also wrote a proove-of-concept tool to decrypt OTRKEY's.
+[He described his work in a german blog post.](http://41yd.de/blog/2010/04/18/otrkey-breaker/) He also wrote a proof-of-concept tool to decrypt OTRKEYs.
 I rewrote it in proper C and without licensing issues.

 License
 -------

 otrtool uses the CC0-license.
-(This seems to place it into Public Domain in at least some countries, `disclaimer` but I am far from beeing a lawyer `/disclaimer`)
+(This seems to place it into Public Domain in at least some countries, _disclaimer_ but I am far from being a lawyer _/disclaimer_)

 For the license text see the LICENSE file or [CC0 at creativecommons.org](http://creativecommons.org/publicdomain/zero/1.0/legalcode)